 Yesterday I posted a photo of my favourite brand of fruit smoothies, Innocent, on Instagram because I was pleasantly surprised to find them for sale at Starbucks.
-I had a coffee date with a friend and ordered these instead since I’ve quit coffee and caffeine.

 Someone on Instagram questioned the vegan status of these smoothies, as she thought Innocent smoothies used shellac.